etendosoftware/docs/docs/products/etendo-classic/user-guide/master-data-management/master-data.md

 - **SWIFT Code** - Corresponds to the ISO 9362 international bank code identifier.
 It must be mandatory filled in case _Use SWIFT + Generic Account No._ is selected at the Bank Account Format field.
 - **Displayed Account**: It is automatically generated based on the value selected into the Bank Account Format.
 This field is read only, and it is used by other reports or processes.

-#### Advanced Remittance
+#### Remittance

 !!! info
-    To be able to include this functionality, the Advanced Remittance module of the Financial Extensions Bundle must be installed.
+    To be able to include this functionality, the Remittance module of the Financial Extensions Bundle must be installed.
 To do that, follow the instructions from the marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558){target="\_blank"}.

-If the Advanced Remittance module is installed, in this tab, the user can find a “default” checkbox that, if checked, indicates that the selected bank account is the default one, instead of the other options the business partner can have.
+If the Remittance module is installed, in this tab, the user can find a “default” checkbox that, if checked, indicates that the selected bank account is the default one, instead of the other options the business partner can have.
 This means that if the bank account field is not manually populated, Etendo automatically fills the field with the default bank account.

 ![bank_account_default.png](/assets/legacy/bank_account_default.png)